-The balance of the internationally agreed goals to slow down global warming is sobering: the goal formulated at the Paris climate conference in 2015 to limit global warming to 1,5°C if possible, but at least below 2°C, can hardly be achieved.
-Because the results of this year's UN climate conference in Sharm El-Sheikh, Egypt, are anything but sufficient - most experts and politicians agree on that.
+The results of the internationally agreed targets to slow global warming are sobering: the goal formulated at the 2015 Paris Climate Conference to limit global warming to 1.5°C if possible, but at least below 2°C, can hardly be achieved.
+Most experts and politicians agree that the results of this year’s UN Climate Change Conference in Sharm El-Sheik, Egypt, are anything but sufficient.

-And when it comes to forest protection, too, there has been more regression than progress.
-While at last year's COP26 in Glasgow, Scotland, more than 140 nations with over 90% of the world's forest areas agreed in a joint forest and land use declaration, forest protection was only a side issue this year.
-There are no concrete cost calculations or binding measures.
+And when it comes to forest protection, there has also been more regression than progress.
+While at last year’s COP26 in Glasgow, Scotland, over 140 nations with over 90% of the world’s forest areas agreed on a joint forest and land use declaration, forest protection was only a marginal topic this year.
+There is a lack of concrete cost calculations and binding measures.

-The federal government wants to provide one billion euros more for forest protection measures by 2025.
-However, if you compare the initially large sum with the calculations of a recently published Evaluation to the progress of forest protection, this can only be a start.
-It is assumed that up to 460 billion US dollars per year would be needed to stop global forest loss and restore the forest areas that have already been destroyed.
+The German government wants to provide one billion euros more for forest protection measures by 2025.
+However, if you compare this seemingly large sum with the calculations of a recently published

 But why is the rainforest being cleared on a large scale?
 Besides international agreements, what can be done to stop deforestation?
 Or is it already too late to intervene?